marmelab/react-admin/docs/Layout.md

 ## `error`

-Whenever a client-side error happens in react-admin, the user sees an error page.
-React-admin uses [React's Error Boundaries](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary) to render this page when any component in the page throws an unrecoverable error.
+React-admin uses [React's Error Boundaries](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary) to render a user-friendly error page in case of client-side JavaScript error, using an internal component called `<Error>`.
+In production mode, it only displays a generic error message.
+In development mode, this error page contains the error message and stack trace.

 ![Default error page](./img/error.webp)

-If you want to customize this page, or log the error to a third-party service, create your own `<Error>` component, and pass it to a custom Layout, as follows:
+If you want to customize this error page (e.g. to log the error in a monitoring service), create your own error component, and pass it to a custom Layout, as follows:

 ```jsx
 // in src/MyLayout.js